Do I need immigration permission to study in the UK?

 [§] If there is no UK Visa Application Centres operating in your country of nationality, the UK Government may specify other UK Visa Application Centres where you can make your application.
 See www.gov.uk/find-a-visa-application-centre

-[**] If you have immigration permission to live in a country, which is not your country of nationality, and that immigration permission allows you to live in that country for more than six months at a time, the UK government will normally consider that you live in that country.
+[**] If you have immigration permission to live in a country, which is not your country of nationality, and that immigration permission allows you to live in that country, the UK government will normally consider that you live in that country.
 This means you can apply for Tier 4 (General) Student immigration permission in your country of nationality or the country where you have been granted immigration permission to live.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.